Bracktus/Noisy-Tournament-Ranking/final/docs/final.md

 # Iterative Ranking

-In the first method we distribute all the papers at once, obtain the entire tournament $A'$ and perform our ranking methods.
-What if instead we incrementally built up $A'$ in stages and used the incomplete information to distribute papers in such a way that maximises infomration.
+In the first method we distribute all the matchups at once, obtain the entire tournament $A'$ and perform our ranking methods.
+What if instead we incrementally built up $A'$ in stages and used the incomplete information to distribute matchups in such a way that maximises information.

-Here I'll outline the basic steps of our iterative paper distribution algorithm.
+Here I'll outline the basic steps of our iterative matchup distribution algorithm.

-1. Distribute the a set of papers.
+1. Distribute the a set of matchups.
 Each student will be given 1 matchup to mark.
-If this is the first pass, use the non-iterative paper distribution algorithm.
+If this is the first pass, use the non-iterative matchup distribution algorithm.
 Otherwise, use the Iterative version.
 2. Rank the students using one of the ranking methods E.g. RBTL, Kemeny...
 3. Calculate a score for the skill of the student, based on the ranking.
-4. For the next set of papers, calculate an uncertainty score for each matchup.
+4. For the next set of matchups, calculate an uncertainty score for each matchup.
 5. Pair up the most skilled players with the most uncertain matchups, while keeping the other constraints in play.
-6. Until we've distributed the desired amount of papers, return to step 1.
+6. Until we've distributed the desired amount of matchups, return to step 1.

 One thing to note is that in the first pass, we need to produce a ranking with only $n$ matchups, where $n$ is the number of students.

 However in order to obtain a ranking of the students we need every student to be represented in this set of matchups.
-If we didn't have this, then we wouldn't have any infomation on students that weren't included.
+If we didn't have this, then we wouldn't have any information on students that weren't included.

-This will correspond to a graph in which every node has at least one edge.
+This will correspond to a graph (the set of matchups in step 1) in which every node has at least one edge.
 Another property we'll want is for it to be connected.
-This would mean that there are no isolated subgraphs where we can't get an effective comparision to the main cohort.
+This would mean that there are no isolated subgraphs where we can't get an effective comparison to the main cohort.

+For this we can generate a cyclic graph.
+This will visit every node once and ensures the graph is connected.

 ![An unconnected graph in which we can't compare $a$, $b$, $c$ to the main cohort](./figures/fig2.svg){width=50mm}